 Oil and gas companies have long struggled to combat corrosion.
 While traditional anti-corrosion solutions — such as paint coatings and cathodes — help to reduce or delay corrosion that affects your assets, they can never truly prevent it.
 What’s more, these methods need to be repaired and replaced over time, which requires ongoing investment and causes costly downtime.

-In addition to embracing advanced technology, oil and gas companies are also saving costs by embracing new anti-corrosion methods, such as EonCoat’s revolutionary spray applied coating.
+In addition to embracing advanced technology, oil and gas companies are also saving costs by embracing new anti-corrosion methods, such as EonCoat’s revolutionary spray-applied coating.
 EonCoat® prevents corrosion from ever developing — and it only needs to be applied once.
-EonCoat® chemically bonds to the surface of your carbon steel assets, forming a 2 micron thick iron phosphate alloy layer that serves as the first line of defense.
-On top of this alloy layer is a 20 mil thick white ceramic layer.
+EonCoat® chemically bonds to the surface of your carbon steel assets, forming a 2-micron thick iron phosphate alloy layer that serves as the first line of defense.
+On top of this alloy, the layer is a 20 mil thick white ceramic layer.
 This functions as a phosphate reservoir, to continuously re-phosphate the steel and keep the alloy layer intact.
 The result is an effective coating that can withstand abrasion, chemicals, and high impact.

 EonCoat® has already been used successfully in harsh oil and gas industry environments, from oil storage tanks in the United States and China to offshore platforms in the Gulf of Mexico and the North Sea.
 With just one quick spray application of EonCoat®, you can reduce equipment downtime, regular upkeep, and costly repairs to your assets.
 It’s a sure-fire way to reduce your operating costs.